Two older adults smile as they ride bicycles through a wooded area

 If you’re not sure which kind of Medicare plan will meet your needs, answering a few questions may help you compare plan details.

-HealthPartners and UnityPoint Health have combined their insurance and care expertise so you can get the most out of Medicare.
+HealthPartners and UnityPoint Health have teamed up to deliver options that fit your lifestyle.
 You can make sure we have a Medicare Advantage plan in your county by selecting the

 You’ll find a list of counties here.